vorcigernix/engineeringroles/managers/engineering_manager.md

 * Deal with performance issues
 * The ability to work with leadership during an emergency situation to identify and communicate impact and progress
 * Create compensation change recommendations and share with directors
-* Coach engineers career paths and personal growth in a way that lines up with teams goals
+* Coach engineers career paths and personal growth in a way that lines up with their education plans
    * Coach engineers to set personal goals & assist in defining steps to achieve them
    * Coach engineers to set goals that push them out of their comfort zone and promote growth
    * Be a sponsor for engineers so they have access to growth opportunities they wouldn’t otherwise have on their own